Smart glasses + wearable AR studio

 Platform guide

-The broader landscape: Xreal glasses (Air 2, One) are tethered display glasses useful for productivity and media — they show a floating private screen but do not anchor content to the real world.
+The broader landscape: Xreal glasses (Air 2, One) are tethered display glasses useful for productivity and media: they show a floating private screen but do not anchor content to the real world.
 Brilliant Labs Frame is a monocular AI lens focused on ambient information overlays.
 Neither is a spatial AR build platform.
-We focus on Spectacles because it is the only consumer device that currently delivers true world-anchored AR at event scale.
+Spectacles leads our spatial work because it is the only consumer device that currently delivers true world-anchored AR at event scale.
 For a full device comparison, see the 2026 platform guide.

 Fit check

 Most AR shouldn't be AR.
 The same is true twice over for wearables.
-Here is how to tell if your brief belongs on smart glasses, before either of us spends time scoping it.
+Check before either of us spends time scoping it.

-None of this means wearables are wrong for your brand.
+Landed in the second column?
+It does not mean wearables are wrong for your brand.
 It means this particular brief might land better as social AR, WebAR, or a phone-first build.
-We will tell you which, honestly, in one conversation.
+Send the brief anyway and we will tell you which, honestly, in one reply.

 How it works